GurpreetD13/my-med-list/README.md

-# Getting Started with My Med List API Server and Database
+# Getting Started with My Med List app

 ## Description

 This is the React client side for My Med List app and should be run along with the server which can be found: https://github.com/GurpreetD13/my-med-list-api

+The problem: People often have a hard time remembering the medications they take.

-My Med List is an app that
+The solution: My Med List!

+A web application that helps people easily manage their list of medications anywhere, anytime!

+Features: Auth on both front and back-ends, a database, controlled react form and an...

+Integrated API: Health Canada drug products database.

+DIN: 8 digit Drug Identification Number found on every medication bottle in Canada.

+The Front-end stack!
+- React app
+- React-Router-DOM
+- Auth: JWT
+- Axios
+- Sass

 ## Installation